Asset Finance for

 What is asset based lending?

-Available to businesses, not consumers, asset based lending is the process of lending money that is secured against collateral.
-It is a short-term funding solution used by SMEs and it typically involves making regular payments with interest to use an asset over an agreed period, therefore avoiding the full cost of buying outright.
+Available to businesses only, asset based lending is the process of lending money that is secured against collateral.
+It is a short-term funding solution used by SMEs and it involves making regular payments with interest to use an asset over an agreed period, therefore avoiding the full cost of buying outright.

 - Can cover company cash flow demands